-In the first part of this work we consider the problem of the general covariance of the Hodgkinson-Ciufolini approach in the general setting of geodesics of arbitrary sprays.
-A main difficulty of the theory consists on the identification of the geometric character of the solutions of the generalized Jacobi equation.
-For instance, it is known that the solutions of the generalized Jacobi equation of Hodgkinson-Ciufolini in its coordinate form cannot be tensorial \cite{DahlTorrome}.
-In this paper we explore the covariant character of the equation if the solutions of the generalized Jacobi equation are $k$-jet fields.
-This is a natural possibility, since any local, non-increasing and smooth differential operator can be represented as acting on $k$-jet (see the {\it linear} version of Peetre's theorem, \cite{KolarMichorSlovak:1993}, p.
-176 and a non-linear generalization, p.
-179).

-As a result of our analysis, we conclude that for an arbitrary spray, if the solutions of the generalized geodesic deviation equation are approximated by $k$-jet fields, the associated generalized Jacobi equation from Hodgkinson cannot be general covariant.
-This result not only applies to the original Lorentzian theory of Hodgkinson, but the result have far reaching consequences and is applicable to deviation equations of arbitrary second order differential equations determined by an spray.
+\end{itemize} The problem that we shall consider is formulated at a local level and in a concrete geometric framework.
+In the first part of this work we consider the issue of the general covariance of the Hodgkinson's theory in the general setting of geodesics of arbitrary sprays.
+A main difficulty of this theory consists on the identification of the geometric character of the solutions.
+For instance, it is known that the solutions of the generalized Jacobi equation of Hodgkinson-Ciufolini when written in the local coordinate form cannot be tensorial \cite{DahlTorrome}.
+Partially motivated by this result, the covariant character of the equation when the solutions of the generalized Jacobi equation as $k$-jet fields is investigated here.
+In fact, generalizing the result from \cite{DahlTorrome}, we have found that for an arbitrary spray, if the solutions of the generalized geodesic deviation equation are approximated by $k$-jet fields, then Hodgkinson's theory is not general covariant.
+Indeed, this conclusion holds also in the general case of Hodgkinson's theory associated to a semi-spray.

-The proof of the non-covariance of the Hodgkinson's equation is obtained in the framework of a notion of general covariance, which is specially adapted to the considerations of our problem.
-We first analyze the assumptions under which Hodgkinson's equation is obtained.
-Then we show that under some specific coordinate transformations such assumptions breaks down and therefore, the equation cannot be covariant.
-This is a consequence from {\it Theorem A} and {\it Corollary B}.
+The proof of the lack of general covariance of Hodgkinson's theory is obtained in the framework of a notion of general covariance specially suited to our problem.
+Two key elements of this definition is that it is formulated entirely in terms of local coordinate transformations.
+Armed with such definition, we show that Hodgkinson's theory is not general covariant, first recognizing the assumptions under which Hodgkinson's equation is necessarily obtained and then showing that under some specific coordinate transformations, such assumptions break down.